Contract awarded to publish the 1921 Census online

 We can today announce the contract to publish the 1921 Census online has been awarded to British & Irish family history website Findmypast, in association with the Office for National Statistics (ONS).

-The census, which was the first to be conducted following the introduction of the Census Act of 1920, will be published in January 2022.
+The census, which was the first to be conducted following the introduction of the Census Act of 1920, will be published in early 2022.